SamBaS: Sampling-Based Stochastic Block Partitioning: Web Graph Results

 \subsection{Quality Score Results}

-Table~\ref{tab:appendix_real_quality_scores} shows the average Quality Scores obtained for each graph by each sampling algorithm at the 30\% sample size, including the baseline (None).
-In 6 out of the 10 graphs, Maximum Degree (MD) sampling results in the highest Quality Scores.
-However, the quality scores on all graphs except R10 are close, suggesting that the solutions obtained with all 3 sampling algorithms are similar in how well they describe the graph.
+Table~\ref{tab:appendix_real_quality_scores} shows the average Partition Quality Scores~(PQS) obtained for each graph by each sampling algorithm at the 30\% sample size, including the baseline (None).
+In 6 out of the 10 graphs, Maximum Degree (MD) sampling results in the highest PQS.
+However, the PQS on all graphs except R10 is close, suggesting that the solutions obtained with all 3 sampling algorithms are similar in how well they describe the graph.
 On R10, Expansion Snowball (ES) sampling outperforms the other two sampling algorithms by a wide margin.
-Note that all the Quality Scores obtained with our sampling approach are very close, and 4 cases even match the scores obtained by the baseline, showing very good quality preservation.
+Note that all the PQS obtained with SamBaS are very close to the baseline, showing very good result quality preservation.